jeromeagoncillo/jeromeagoncillo/README.md

 # Hi, I'm Jerome Agoncillo

-I am a Computer Science student at the University of Illinois Chicago with an interest in software engineering, data structures, debugging, and systems programming.
-I enjoy building projects that help me better understand how programs work under the hood, especially with C, C++, memory management, and object-oriented design.
+I'm a Computer Science student at the University of Illinois Chicago.
+I’m interested in software engineering, data structures, debugging, and systems programming.
+A lot of my projects right now are focused on helping me understand how programs work behind the scenes, especially with C, C++, memory management, and object-oriented design.

 ## Technical Skills